microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 - Customers are reponsible for the **security in the cloud** : security of customer content and applications that use AWS services.
 ### **AWS cloud [compliance](https://aws.amazon.com/compliance/)**

-- AWS environment are continuasly audited.
+- AWS environment are continualy audited.
 - AWS shars information about industry certifications, security and control practices.

 ### **AWS Organizations**